-This Beautiful Breakfast Tart has to be the most delightful breakfast idea ever.
-The tart has a nutty granola crust filled with thick Greek yogurt, and then topped with a colorful sunburst of fresh juicy fruit.
-Yes it looks too beautiful to eat, but dig in anyway, it may be beautiful, but it’s still breakfast!
+This Beautiful Breakfast Tart has to be the most delightful breakfast idea ever with a nutty granola crust filled with thick Greek yogurt, and topped with a colorful sunburst of fresh juicy fruit.
+Yes it looks too beautiful to eat, but dig in anyway ~ it may be beautiful, but it’s still breakfast!

 .
 Use a knife and pie server, or just go at with a big spoon.

 All my life I’ve loved mosaics and geometric patterns, Remember kaleidoscopes?
 The Spirograph?
 Making those little ashtrays with tiny colored tiles?
 I could make a dozen of these tarts and not get tired of tinkering with the patterns.
 It’s a great way to use up extra fruit, or an excuse to buy those berries that have been tempting us for weeks now.

 The concept is simple: the crust is actually granola that’s baked right in the pan.
 The filling is healthy Greek yogurt, and the fruit topping makes it all look like dessert.
 If you want you can substitute almond or coconut yogurt for the dairy yogurt.

 Press the granola into a greased tart pan using the side of a cup measure to help spread the sticky mixture evenly.
 Bake it until it’s golden and crunchy.

 Fill the crust with the yogurt.
 You can sweeten it with honey and vanilla or leave it tart.
 I left mine plain.
 Then, begin on the outside edge of your tart and layer your fruit in any pattern that appeals to you, working your way toward the center.
 You can slice it, or leave it whole, the choice is yours.